NxHunter/Wolcen-Character-Save-JSON/README.md

 With that out of the way, lets start by breaking it down.

+## Lines 2-7:
-## Lines 1-3: "Name" "PlayerId" "CharacterId" "DifficultyMode" "League" "UpdatedAt"
+### Contents: "Name" "PlayerId" "CharacterId" "DifficultyMode" "League" "UpdatedAt"

 ### "Name"